China says U.S. has agreed to keep talking over trade war

 “We are in a fantastic position,” he wrote on Twitter, calling on U.S. companies to make more products in the United States and praising his tariffs on imported steel for boosting domestic producers.

-On Monday, Trump said he would talk to Xi at a G20 summit in late June.
+On Monday, Trump said he would talk to Chinese President Xi Jinping at a G20 summit in late June.

 “Maybe something will happen,” Trump said in remarks at the White House.
 “We’re going to be meeting, as you know, at the G20 in Japan and that’ll be, I think, probably a very fruitful meeting.”